Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 * `HashMap` is well, a `hashmap` - a map or dictionary implemented using a hash-table (`std::unordered_map` in `C++`)
 * `TreeMap` is a `binary-tree-map` - a map or dictionary where the keys are ordered using a linked binary-tree (`std::map` in `C++`)

+You can read more about the different data structures on [rust doc collection chapter](https://doc.rust-lang.org/std/collections/).

 #### Question 1
 Consider the following code
 ```rust